 On top of that, another goody is that it comes with a wireless keyboard and a wireless mouse making it excellent for offices where you want to de clutter your deskspace.

-Besides, as far as popularity goes, this AIO desktop certainly wins the crown for the current gen of AIO desktops.
+Besides, as far as popularity goes, this AIO desktop certainly wins the crown for the current gen of AIO desktops in the budget range.

 In short, if you are a looking for a performance grade option with a large SSD storage, then this is the best budget All in One computer in our opinion.